 Q: #214.
 What is a Christian testimony?

 A: A Christian testimony is one of the most powerful tools that a Christian has in helping others to understand the importance of having a personal relationship with Jesus Christ.
-Of course, if a person doesn't have this personal relationship, then they don't have a testimony.
-This relationship is called being "saved" or "born again," and it is the most important decision any person will ever make in his or her life.
-If you have never made this decision, or are not quite sure if you have or not, please go to our Plan of Salvation link on this website and begin a new relationship today!
+Of course, if a person doesn’t have this personal relationship, then they don’t have a testimony.
+This relationship is called being “saved” or “born again,” and it is the most important decision any person will ever make in his or her life.
+If you have never made this decision, or are not quite sure if you have or not, please go to our Jesus Died For You link, and begin a new relationship today!

 I began my relationship with Jesus, and was born again on Oct 27, 1994 at a Billy Graham Crusade.
 I share my testimony of how my life was changed here.
 In fact, the importance of sharing a testimony occurred at that Crusade, as I gave my life to Christ after hearing someone else share his testimony.

 One thing that is GUARANTEED when you become a Christian is that your life IS going to change, and for some, this change is very dramatic.
 Some are immediately set free from bondages to drugs, alcohol, sex, violence, smoking, unforgiveness, etc… Some, however, change in lesser and not so dramatic ways.
 I was set free from anger (although it still rears its ugly head at times) and had a peace I had never had before.
 But, no matter what change takes place, you can share this with non-Christians to show them what they are missing in their lives.
 This is your testimony.
 Yes, those people with the HUGE changes often have a more dramatic and powerful testimony, but even if you don’t have one of those, (like me) your testimony is still important, because ultimately, we ALL share the most important life changing thing: We were on the way to Hell, and now we are on the way to eternity with Jesus Christ!
 Share that life changing joy with others!